chakra-ui/zag/README.md

 - ✅ **Framework Agnostic:** Reuse component logic in any JavaScript framework
 - ✅ **Accessible:** Components come with built-in accessibility considerations for DOM frameworks
-- ✅ **Test-Friendly:** With built-in helpers, you can test component interactions, roles and functionality

 ## The problem